 There is a lot of information available about the terrain and there are plenty of similar images that can be used for determining ecosystem health, whether there are weeds growing in a crop, etc. Not to mention that lots of anonymous video feeds can be used as a partial training set for self-driving cars.

-Last but not least, let’s consider text anonymization.
-There has been some initial research on re-identification risk scores for text, including our work in the Journal of Data Protection and Privacy titled Reasoning about unstructured data de-identification (email me if you have a hard time accessing the paper).
+There has been some initial research on re-identification risk scores for text, including our work in the Journal of Data Protection and Privacy titled Reasoning about unstructured data de-identification (contact us if you have a hard time accessing the paper).
 While proper anonymization for the purposes of data publication has required an expert to go over the data and calculate the risk of re-identification, we can say that automatically redacting text has a huge role to play in greatly improving data security through data minimization (i.e., reducing the amount of personal data you collect to just the essentials).
 Note that there have been tests conducted on the effectiveness of statistical and rule-based systems to automatically de-identify medical text corpora (three of these studies summarized here).
 These tests have to be redone to account for the vast improvements in statistical natural language processing systems from the past three years.

 Anecdotally, let me give you a quick example of how much information a single anonymized email can carry: